A Digression on the History of the Nazis, Legal Fig Leaves, and Lessons for the United States

 "[I]t feels a lot better to judges and legislators to say that what they are doing is legitimate.
 The Nazis passed laws that made the Holocaust not merely legal but mandatory.
 In the United States, in addition to the fully legal institution of slavery, we have had legal regimes that justified or ignored lynchings, literacy tests, forced sterilizations, and more."

 As good luck would have it, one of Verdict's frequent readers is a retired German jurist who has contacted me in the past about my writings.
 Born in the mid-1930's, this gentleman is unfailingly pleasant and deeply engaged with ideas.
-In response to my comment about the Nazi regime, he contacted me with a friendly correction, which I found so fascinating that I want to reproduce it here:
+In response to my comment about the Nazi regime, he contacted me with a friendly correction, which I found so fascinating that I want to reproduce it in full here

 "Agreeing in general with what you wrote, I should like to draw your attention to one error: you write that 'The Nazis passed laws that made the Holocaust not merely legal but mandatory.'
 I think this is not correct.
 There were no such laws.
 There are no legal documents at all which would authorize, let alone mandate that action.
 On the contrary, the whole matter was veiled as best as they could.
 It was strictly extralegal even on the basis of legislative theory and practice of the time.
 The general laws concerning murder, manslaughter etc. remained fully in force but simply were disregarded, and the competent authorities, for whatever reason (lack of knowledge, fear, tacit acquiescence?) did not act as they should have done (with at least one exception perhaps with regard to the killing of mentally ill people when one public prosecutor tried to institute proceedings, without success of course).
 But wouldn’t you think this makes the parallel to the behavior of some people in public office in the US even closer?"